SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ### Clarifications on Countermeasures for Mix-Up Variants {#CountermeasureUpdate}

-According to the countermeasures in {{Section 4.4.2 of !RFC9700}}, both mix-up defenses require the client to store and compare the issuer identifier of the authorization server.
+According to the countermeasures specified in {{Section 4.4.2 of !RFC9700}} (hereafter referred to as "existing mix-up countermeasures"), both defenses require the client to store and compare the issuer identifier of the authorization server.
 The defenses are sufficient to protect against most mix-up attack variants, with the following cases requiring clarification:

 In the second paragraph of {{Section 4.4.2 of !RFC9700}}, it is said that

 {:style="empty"}
 * The issuer serves ... as an abstract identifier for the combination of the authorization endpoint and token endpoint that are to be used in the flow.
 If an issuer identifier is not available ..., a different unique identifier for this tuple or the tuple itself can be used instead.

-For the mix-up attack variant in "Implicit Grant", since the flow does not involve a token endpoint, the authorization endpoint can be used as the equivalent of issuer.
-Then, clients MUST follow countermeasures specified in {{Section 4.4.2 of !RFC9700}} to defend against mix-up attacks.
+For the mix-up attack variant in "Implicit Grant", since the flow does not involve a token endpoint, the authorization endpoint MAY be used as the equivalent of issuer if an issuer identifier is not available.
+Then, clients MUST follow existing mix-up countermeasures to defend against mix-up attacks.

-For subvariant 2 of "Per-AS Redirect URIs" (Cross Social-Network Request Forgery), the countermeasures in {{Section 4.4.2 of !RFC9700}} are not sufficient.
-Furthermore, it requires authorization servers to apply exact redirection URI matching (see {{Section 4.1.3 of !RFC9700}}).

-For subvariant 3 of "Per-AS Redirect URIs" (Naïve RP Session Integrity Attack), clients MUST follow countermeasures specified in {{Section 4.4.2 of !RFC9700}}.
-Clients MAY choose to reuse the per-AS redirection URI already configured in their deployments to satisfy the "distinct redirection URI for each issuer" requirement defined in the "Mix-Up Defense via Distinct Redirect URIs" countermeasure ({{Section 4.4.2.2 of !RFC9700}}).
+For all three subvariants under the "Per-AS Redirect URIs" variant, clients MUST follow existing mix-up countermeasures to defend against mix-up attacks.
+Clients MAY choose to reuse the per-AS redirection URI already configured in their deployments to satisfy the "distinct redirection URI for each issuer" requirement when implementing the "Mix-Up Defense via Distinct Redirect URIs" countermeasure ({{Section 4.4.2.2 of !RFC9700}}).
+For subvariant 2 ("Cross Social-Network Request Forgery"), existing mix-up countermeasures alone are not sufficient.
+In addition, authorization servers MUST apply exact redirection URI matching, as specified in {{Section 4.1.3 of !RFC9700}}.

 Note that when the issuer identifier is not unique to a client (i.e., the client can interact with multiple configurations of the same authorization server), the security considerations are discussed in {{OpenEcosystem}}.